-The Community Policing Program was implemented by Chief Roger Pohlman in September of 2014.
-The Program assigns officers to specific neighborhoods in Red Wing, which has been divided into areas.
-Officers will still police the entire city, but each officer is also assigned to a specific beat and are encouraged to walk their neighborhood and get to know the people.
-Officers are more likely to hear citizens’ concerns if they have more direct contact with the people.
+The Community Policing Program was implemented in September of 2014.
+The program assigns officers to specific neighborhoods in Red Wing, which has been divided into areas.
+Officers will still police the entire city, but each officer is also assigned to a specific beat and encouraged to walk their neighborhood and get to know the residents.
+Officers are more likely to hear citizens’ concerns if they have more direct contact with them.

 The four goals of the Community Policing Program are:

-- Receive Community Input - The thought is simple: When officers get out of their cars and walk the streets, residents will find it easier to approach them.
-Positive interaction will create a level of comfort and encourage citizens to share concerns.
+- Receive Community Input: The thought is simple: When officers get out of their cars and walk the streets, residents will find it easier to approach them.
+Positive interaction will create a higher level of comfort and encourage citizens to share concerns.
 Neighbors’ comments can help officers identify patterns of suspicious activity and ideally address them before crime happens.

-- Reduce the Fear of Crime - The more visible the police presence, the more familiar people are with “their” officers, the safer everyone will fee.
+- Reduce the Fear of Crime: The more visible the police presence, the more familiar people are with “their” officers, and the safer everyone will feel.

 Assigned Areas & Officers

-- West (WOO5): Sergeant Mark Mandelkow; Officers: Josh Colvard: Dan McMahon; Joe Garrison;
+- West (WO05): Sergeant Mark Mandelkow; Officers: Joe Garrison

-- Lower Burnside (LB05): Sergeant Joe Juliar; Officers: Chad Steffen; Erich Bettich
+- Lower Burnside (LB05): Sergeant Erich Bettich; Officers: Jake Ptacek

-- Southeast (SE05): Sergeant Travis Bray; Officers: Cory Rasmussen, Anthony Rozema
+- Southeast (SE05): Sergeant Josh Colvard; Officers: Cory Rasmussen, Nik Friedges

-- South (SO05): Sergeant Mark Mandelkow; Officers: Kyley Lindholm; Justin Hesse
+- South (SO05): Sergeant Mark Mandelkow; Officers: Alex Short, Dominik Olsen

-- Upper Burnside (UB05): Sergeant Joe Juliar; Officers: Ross Vanderkooi; Andy Dahl
+- Upper Burnside (UB05): Sergeant Erich Bettich; Officers: Ross Vanderkooi; Andy Dahl

-- Cannon Bottoms (CB05) and Minnesota Correctional Facility (CF05): Detectives: Tom Rikli; Katie Gernentz and Keegan Quinn
+- Cannon Bottoms (CB05) and Minnesota Correctional Facility (CF05): Sergeant Cory Huberty; Investigators: Tom Rikli and Keegan Quinn

-- Prairie Island (PI05): Taining Officer Scott Kochendorfer
+- Prairie Island (PI05): Training Officer Tony Rozema